bentomhall/nih-system/homebrewery/world/player-options.md

 By the time you reach 2nd level, you have learned to befriend the kami, teaching them to do magical tricks (in the form of spells) in exchange for your personal aether.
 See chapter 10 of the Player’s Handbook for the general rules of spellcasting and the end of this entry for the Bounty Hunter spell list.

 #### Preparing and Casting Spells
-The Bounty hunter table shows how many aether (AET, aka spell points) you have to cast your spells and do other magical tasks.
-To cast a spell that requires aether, you must expend aether equal to its cost or greater (effectively casting it from a higher level slot).
-You regain all expended aether when you finish a long rest.
+The Bounty hunter table shows how many spell points you have to cast your spells and do other magical tasks.
+To cast a spell that requires aether, you must expend spell points equal to its cost or greater (effectively casting it from a higher level slot).
+You regain all expended spell points when you finish a long rest.

 You can prepare a number of bounty hunter spells equal to your Wisdom modifier + half your bounty hunter level, rounded down (minimum one spell), choosing from the bounty hunter spell list.
 You can trade out any single known spell for any other spell you can learn from that list when you finish a long rest.
 You cannot prepare any spell with a level higher than the maximum spell level entry in the bounty hunter table for your level.

-Aether | Spell Level
+Spell Points | Spell Level
 :----|:----:
 2 | 1
 3 | 2